Identifying The Best Approach To The Distribution Of Your Assets

 Wills and trusts are the estate planning tools used most often to control the distribution of a person’s assets after his or her death.
 Wills have long been a cornerstone of estate planning, and trusts have become increasingly popular as a more flexible and private alternative.

 When adopting a will or trust, it is always best to work with an experienced lawyer to ensure that your estate plan is appropriate to your individual goals.
-I am Randy L. Williams, a Loveland wills and trusts attorney, and I assist clients throughout northern Colorado with these issues.
+I am Randy L. Williams, Clark and Williams, LLC, a Loveland wills and trusts attorney, and I assist clients throughout northern Colorado with these issues.

 Understanding How Wills And Trusts Work In Colorado